clinuxrulz/solid-three/README.md

 </T.Mesh>
 ```

-You can also create a namespace with specific objects for better tree-shaking:
+You can also create a namespace with specific objects for tree-shaking purposes:

 ```tsx
 import { createT } from "solid-three"